DimitrisPavlou/Python-Implementation-of-a-Deep-Neural-Network/README.md

-# Neural-Network-from-scratch-in-Python
+# Python Implementation of a Deep Neural Network
-I developed a neural network in Python for classificication and regression problems.
-The whole project follows an object oriented approach.
-There is definetely room from improvement and there will be additions to the project (an rbf layer class for example , or other optimizers).
+I developed from scratch a deep neural network in Python for classificication and regression problems.
+The whole project follows an object oriented approach and is written only using the numpy python library.
+There is definetely room from improvement and there will be additions to the project in the future (an rbf layer class for example , or other optimizers).

 * Layer:
   This files contains a basic implementation of a fully connected layer.
 The initialization of the weights is based on gaussian distribution